-It has been determined that the proposed action will not affect the State's environment because it does not pertain to environmental issues.
+It has been determined that the proposed action will not affect the state's environment because it does not pertain to environmental issues.

-CONSIDERATION OF ALTERNATIVES:
+CONSIDERATION OF ALTERNATIVES

-No reasonable alternative to the regulations would be more effective in carrying out the purpose for which the action is proposed.
-No reasonable alternative would be as effective as and less burdensome to affected private persons than the proposed action, nor would be more costeffective to affected private persons and equally effective in implementing the statutory policy or other provision of law.
+The Commission must determine that no reasonable alternative considered by the Commission or that has otherwise been identified and brought to the attention of the Commission would be more effective in carrying out the purpose for which the action is proposed, would be as effective and less burdensome to affected private persons than the proposed action, or would be more cost-effective to affected private persons and equally effective in implementing the statutory policy or other provision of law.